 This feeling of tightness in the abdomen helps your body prepare for delivery, but does not open the cervix.
 The contractions can range from mild to painful and often occur in the afternoon or evening, after physical activity or intercourse.
 Braxton Hicks contractions are more frequent if you are tired or dehydrated, so drinking lots of water can help.
-That said, the contractions will happen more often and feel stronger as your due date nears.
+That said, the contractions will happen more often and feel stronger the closer you are to your due date.